Top Things to Do in Lake Geneva, Wisconsin

 Simple Cafe Pull up a bright green chair and enjoy dishes like roasted squash grain salad, a Korean barbecue breakfast bowl or a mushroom Gruyère burger.

 Sopra Bistro Savor fine Italian-American fare in a lively space.
-Try the baby octopus appetizer and an entree like New Zealand lamb chops.
+Try the baby octopus appetizer and an entree like pan-roasted pheasant breast with saffron risotto cakes.

 Tuscan Tavern and Grill Choose from artisan pizzas cooked in a brick oven, steaks, seafood and pasta.
 Stone walls, wooden beams and arches create a romantic atmosphere for dining.